info@michellekingpractice.co.za+27 66 354 9727

 Clear, child-centred agreements for a more stable future

-A parenting plan is a formal agreement that outlines how parents will share responsibilities, time, and decision-making for their children following a separation or divorce.
 When carefully considered and clearly structured, a parenting plan can reduce ongoing conflict, provide stability for children, and offer both parents a clear framework to work within.

 Assistance with parenting plans provides a supportive and professional space to work through the practical and emotional aspects of these agreements, with the best interests of the children remaining central to the process.

-Whether you are in the early stages of separation or working through a mediation process, this service can help you develop a plan that is realistic, fair, and focused on the long-term wellbeing of your family.
+This service can help you develop a plan that is realistic, fair, and focused on the long-term wellbeing of your family.

 When a Parenting Plan May Be Needed